Rhetoric, Theory and Culture

 Project (proposal defense and public defense)

 Work for the Project Option may take the form of preparation and analysis of a small communication product or research and analysis of a limited issue or question in rhetoric and technical communication.
 The scope of the project should be appropriate to the time allotted for 3-6 hours of research credit.
+The Project Report should be 30-40 pages.
+The Report must include a reference list of works cited and works consulted.

 - Fourth semester: 3-6 credits HU5991 + coursework to equal 9 credits